Patrick Modiano

 Jean Patrick Modiano (/fr/; born 30 July 1945), generally known as Patrick Modiano, is a French novelist and recipient of the 2014 Nobel Prize in Literature.
 He is a noted writer of autofiction, the blend of autobiography and historical fiction.

 In more than 40 books, Modiano has used his fascination with the human experience of World War II in France to examine individual and collective identities, responsibilities, loyalties, memory, and loss.
-Because of his obsession with the past, he is sometimes compared to Marcel Proust.
+Because of his obsession with the past, and precisely, his own family's past, he is sometimes compared to Marcel Proust.
 Modiano's works have been translated into more than 30 languages and have been celebrated in and around France, but most of his novels had not been translated into English before he was awarded the Nobel Prize.

 Modiano previously won the 2012 Austrian State Prize for European Literature, the 2010 Prix mondial Cino Del Duca from the Institut de France for lifetime achievement, the 1978 Prix Goncourt for Rue des boutiques obscures, and the 1972 Grand Prix du roman de l'Académie française for Les Boulevards de ceinture.